OpeningDesign/OD_Library/Project Folder Structure/README.md

 #### In-the-Open

-All of [OpeningDETAIL's](http://openingdetail.com/) projects are conducted out in the open.
+All of [OpeningDETAIL's](http://openingdetail.com/) projects are conducted out-in-the-open.
 That is, during the development of any one project, all team communication and content is hosted [publicly](https://github.com/OpeningDETAIL) (here on GitHub) and is [open source](https://en.wikipedia.org/wiki/Open_source).

 Our [about page](http://openingdetail.com/about/) provides a more nuanced description of this open approach.

 ---